GeorgeKaravas/Movie-Viewer/Readme.md

 # Licences

-All of the tools and code extracted are Licensed under MIT and are free to use.
+All of the tools and code packages are licensed under MIT and are free to use.